Posted on 2 Comments

 7860: The Hills Market.
 This is probably my favorite grocery store in town – actually, you can safely remove the “probably” now that I think about it, considering that all the other locally owned greats have either given up the ghost or been bought out.
 It’s the kind of regional-promoting, specialty goods market which was all the rage in the early 2000s but is under siege of late.
 Whatever your inclination, though, they’ve got a great selection here, down to and including hot foods – I saw a supreme pizza posted on Instagram the other day, for example, that made me want to jump through my telephone.
 In case you’re confused, this is the Worthington location they mention on their website (referring to this as Worthington seems a bit of a stretch, but who am I to say).
 They do have a downtown spot as well, on Grant.

 7800: Another Rusty Bucket restaurant.
 A Cameron Mitchell protegee, Gary Callicoat, opened the first of these in Dublin in 2002.
 The spot on Lane Avenue sprung into being a few years later, and this one as well.
 Now it seems they are on the brink of becoming a nationwide phenomenon.
-Their Belly Buster burger was always my favorite (egg over easy on top of a beef patty), though it seems this is unfathomably no longer on the menu.
+Their Belly Buster burger was always my favorite (egg over easy on top of a beef patty), though this is unfathomably no longer on the menu.

 7706: Sullivan Centre, which is apparently a liposuction clinic.